India men's national field hockey team: Attempts at resurgence and continued struggles (1998–2019)

-Olympic comeback (2013–present)

 After the disappointment in Olympics, India played at the 2013 Asian Champions Trophy but could only finish at 5th place.
 The 2014 Asian Games became the turning point as the team defeated Pakistan to win their third gold medal.

 In 2014–15 Hockey World League India won the bronze medal by beating Netherlands.
-The team reached the finals of 2016 Men's Hockey Champions Trophy but lost to Australia in penalty shootout.
-But bounced back by winning Asian Champions Trophy in 2016 Asian Champions Trophy by defeating Pakistan and 2017 Asia Cup by defeating Malaysia.
-The team also won bronze medal at the 2016–17 Hockey World League by defeating Germany 2–1.
+The team reached the finals of 2016 Champions Trophy but lost to Australia in penalty shootout.
+India were the only team to defeat eventual gold medallists Argentina in the 2016 Olympics.
+They made it to the knockout stage after 36 years but lost to Belgium in the quarter-final.
+They bounced back by winning 2016 Asian Champions Trophy by defeating Pakistan and 2017 Asia Cup by defeating Malaysia.
+India also won bronze medal at the 2016–17 Hockey World League by defeating Germany 2–1.

 The 2018 Asian Games proved little disappointing as India was the defending champions as well as the favorites to win but was surprised by Malaysia in semi-final.
 They later won bronze medal by defeating Pakistan 2–1.
 The team returned strongly by winning 2018 Asian Champions Trophy and collecting a gold medal at the 2018–19 Men's Hockey Series.
 India played as hosts in the 2018 Hockey World Cup and reached the quarter-finals but lost to Netherlands.

+Olympic comeback (2020–present)

 Indian team won bronze in 2020 Tokyo Olympics after defeating Germany 5–4.
 This was a historic win as the Indian Hockey team won a medal in Olympics after a gap of 41 years.

-In 2023, India made a successful run at the Asian Champions Trophy and the Asian Games both of which India won undefeated.
-They also won the bronze medal for the second consecutive time at the 2024 Summer Olympics in Paris by defeating Spain.
-They won the 2025 Asia Cup in Rajgir by defeating South Korea.
+In 2023, India hosted the 15th edition of World Cup but missed the quarter-final spot to New Zealand in shoot-out and finished 9th.
+India beat Japan 8–0 in one of the matches of that tournament, their biggest win in the World Cup history.
+They made a successful run at the Asian Champions Trophy and the Asian Games both of which India won undefeated.
+They also won the bronze medal for the second consecutive time at the 2024 Summer Olympics in Paris by defeating Spain 2–1.
+India won the 2025 Asia Cup in Rajgir by defeating South Korea.